nuwave/lighthouse/docs/5/eloquent/complex-where-conditions.md

 """
 directive @whereConditions(
   """
-  Restrict the allowed column names to a well-defined list.
+  Restrict the allowed column names to a well-defined enum.
   This improves introspection capabilities and security.
   Mutually exclusive with the `columnsEnum` argument.
   """
   columns: [String!]

   """
-  Use an existing enum type to restrict the allowed columns to a well-defined list.
+  Use an existing enum type to restrict the allowed columns to a well-defined enum.
   This allows you to re-use the same enum for multiple fields.
   Mutually exclusive with the `columns` argument.
   """